santoshtechwiz/codeguru.github.io/blazor-dynamic-component-out-of-the-box.md

 [DynamicComponent](https://devblogs.microsoft.com/aspnet/asp-net-core-updates-in-net-6-preview-1/#dynamiccomponent ) is a new built-in Blazor component that can be used to render dynamic components using its type and optional parameters.

-Let's assume you want to show a to-do list as a `list view` and a `table view`, as shown in the below image.
-You can quickly develop this functionality using `DynamicComponent.`
+Let's unerstand this with an example.
+Suppose you want to show a to-do list as a `list view` and a `table view`, as shown in the below image.
+You can quickly develop this functionality using `DynamicComponent.`  Create two component with diffrent design and then give option to user to select the view he is comfortable.

 ![](https://blogger.googleusercontent.com/img/a/AVvXsEhSyIQqPK6VeuhXj1KE62AksLrPx4wxlQ6LhyHAN3cv8Rde7BC6tV7wrR-1ZgpML_D0yVs9n7dQK5Shvuet1UFNgOp99JOxA7EguocmjRnvp3Men02mioA87WVvPNNCNEA8vQlQMtrdX9rHdn31b0gqEM53U3VObA5cc34PTi6MWDJXqzAGydEZFn9siQ=w640-h450)

-I have created two-component `ListView.razor` and `TableView.razor` and then populated the dropdown list with components.
+Let's dive into code.
+I assume that you are familiar with how to create and run I have created two-component `ListView.razor` and `TableView.razor` and then populated the dropdown list with components.

 In the following code snippet I am creating a list of `Component` with parameter name,type and parameters(in our case it is null)  and then my setting the currently selected component to `DynamicComponent` rest all the heavy lifting work is done by the `DynamicComponent`